 Monitoring Variance in Bar Profitability

 Monitoring shrinkage, loss, and variance is crucial for managing a successful bar.
 Variance is caused by a variety of factors, including over-pours, broken bottles, comped drinks, and theft.
-According to the National Restaurant Association, theft accounts for 75% of inventory shrinkage in restaurants.
+According to the Nest Egg, theft accounts for 75% of inventory shrinkage in restaurants.
 At BevSpot, our clients' average variance is 25-30%, which can add up over time.
 To reduce variance, it's essential to take weekly or bi-weekly bar inventory to make smarter purchasing decisions, avoid quantity discounts that may actually increase spending, and invest in staff training to avoid over-pours and waste.

 To grow your profit margins, it's important to monitor key business numbers regularly, including pour costs, variance, and usage.